Learn from the mistakes of others and make sure your R12.2 upgrade is a success.

 Tip #6 - Run Book Documentation

-The run book is a record of how you plan to execute the upgrade, the steps that will be followed, and order in which each steps will be executed.
+The run book is a record of how you plan to execute the upgrade, the steps that will be followed, and the order in which each steps will be executed.
 It is never too early to start building a detailed list of execution activities with timing and ownership for the upgrade go-live.
 The run book should include activities owned by the business including configurations, penny-testing, etc. Documenting how your environment behaves during the upgrade is critical to ensuring the success of the overall upgrade and reducing the window for maintenance.

-7 Additional Best Practices for your R12.2 Upgrade
+7 Additional Best Practices for Your R12.2 Upgrade

 - Automate the remediation and testing of RICEFW (Reports, Interfaces, Conversions, Enhancements, Forms, and Workflows) and CEMLI objects (Configuration, Extension, Modification, Localization, and Integration).